Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/Architecture.md

 - [Page 6: Application Architecture]
     - Organize other app functions and classes based on your answers to app architecture questions
 - Bonus challenges
-    - Improve the speed of accessing word frequencies in the `Listogram` class by storing entries in sorted order and searching for them in a clever way
+    - Improve the speed of accessing word frequencies in the `Listogram` class by storing entries in sorted order by word and searching for them in a faster way
-        - An elegant way to do this is to make a `SortedListogram` class that inherits from the `Listogram` class and overrides some instance methods to specialize their behavior to handle entries in sorted order
+        - An elegant way to do this is to make a `SortedListogram` class that inherits from the `Listogram` class and overrides some instance methods to specialize their behavior to insert and search for entries in sorted order
     - Want to make the `Listogram` class more convenient to use?
 Add methods so that it can be used as an [iterable container], such as in a `for` loop like this:
         ```
         fish_text = 'one fish two fish red fish blue fish'